-Using the xmcd Utility
+using the xmcd utility

-The instructions in the section assume that you are using the HP-UX 10.20 or later operating system with the HP CDE interface.
+The instructions in the section assume that you are using the HP-UX operating system with the HP CDE interface.
 The xmcd utility must also be installed on your system.
-See the section "Installing the xmcd Utility."
+See the section "installing the xmcd utility."